futurepraxis/codecademy/rockPaperScissorsGame/README.md

-# Do you want to play a game?
+# Shall we play a game?

 A simple Rock, Paper, Scissors game.